Trek Brochures

 How to Buy or Sell a Vintage Trek

 This page has tips for finding a Trek to buy and for selling your vintage Trek.
-Some suggestions for photographing your bike for the sale process, or for providing photos for the Vintage-Trek Gallery, also are included at the bottom of this page.
+Some suggestions for photographing your bike for the sale process also are included at the bottom of this page.

 FINDING A TREK TO BUY

 Here are some suggestions for finding a vintage Trek bicycle to buy.
 Remember - the hunt is part of the fun.
-Finding a local bike is always best - as you can inspect it personally and you can avoid shipping costs (on the order of $50).
-Sales are slow for road bikes in the Fall and Winter, which can be good times for negotiating a lower price.
+Finding a local bike is always best - as you can inspect it personally and you can avoid shipping costs (on the order of $75 - $150 or more).
+In most loacations, sales are slow for road bikes in the Fall and Winter, which can be good times for negotiating a lower price.

 eBay.com is probably the easiest way to find a vintage Trek.
 One can search for "Trek road" or "Trek racing" with words to exclude "aluminum carbon".
 Typically, there are 3 to 10 vintage Trek bikes on eBay.com at any one time.
 You may need to return every few days to locate the right bike.
 For members of eBay (joining is free), they have a service that will send you an e-mail when an item is listed that meets your description (search preferences).
-The downside of eBay is that packing and shipping will cost extra and there is some risk of shipping damage.
+The downside of eBay is that packing and shipping will cost extra and there is some risk of shipping damage, depending on how well the bike is packaged.

 OldRoads.com You could post a "wanted to buy" (WTB) note on the vintage lightweight discussion list at http://oldroads.com/d_ltw_def.asp?rec_count=1.
-Few rules there.
+Few rules there, but civility is a requirement.

-BOBishBikesFS · BOBish Bikes For Sale on Yahoo Groups http://sports.groups.yahoo.com/group/BOBishBikesFS/ A forum to list (and discuss) BOBish bikes for sale.
+BOBishBikesFS · BOBish Bikes For Sale on Yahoo Groups http://sports.groups.yahoo.com/group/BOBishBikesFS/ is a forum to list (and discuss) BOBish bikes for sale.
+BoBish bikes include vintage Treks.

 rec.bicycles.marketplace